diandramelo/Cardio_Catch_Diseases/README.md

 Cadio Catch Diseases is a company specialist in detecting heart diseases in its early stages.
 Its business model is **As-a-Service**, which means that the company offers early diagnosis of cardiovascular disease for a certain price.
 The firm's price strategy is set as performance-based:

+- Currently, the diagnosis is made manually by a team of specialists.
+The current accuracy of the diagnosis **varies between 55% and 65%**, due to the complexity of the diagnosis and also the fatigue of the team who take turns to minimize the risks;
 - **The cost of each diagnosis is around $ 1,000.00** (including the devices and the payroll of the analysts).
 The price tag for the service varies according to the diagnosis precision achieved by the team of specialists;
   - **The client pays $ 500.00 for every 5 % increase in diagnosis precision rate above 50 %**.
 For example, for a precision rate of 55 % the diagnosis costs $ 500.00 for the client, while for a rate of 60 %, the value is 1,000.00;
   - If the diagnostic accuracy is 50 % or below, the customer **does not pay** for the service.